 Videography and photography are two powerful ways to capture memories.
 Both have their unique benefits, so it’s essential to understand the difference before deciding which route to take.

-Hopefully, this post has helped you better understand the differences between videography and photography and give you a few things to think about when making your decision.
+Hopefully, this post has helped you better understand the differences between videography and photography and given you a few things to think about when making your decision.

 Have you captured any special moments with video or photos?
 We’d love to hear about them in the comments below!